ionic-zone/ionic.zone/_articles/capacitor/what-is-capacitor.md

 ### Native projects are artifacts

-In Capacitor the native projects it creates and you customize are treated as so called "source artifacts".
+In Capacitor the native projects it creates and you customize are treated as so-called "source artifacts".
 That means that once a project is created, you keep it an check it into source control.
-Capacitor will not (or as little as possible) mess with it any more, so it is a fully independent piece of code.
+Capacitor will not (or as little as possible) mess with it anymore, so it is a fully independent piece of code.

 ### Use whatever language you want